AnasAhmad96/ReadingNote201Course/class-01.md

 characters in your pages such as <, >, and ©.

 ---

 ### HTML Chapter 17: “HTML5 Layout” (pp.428-451)

 * How old browsers understand new elements
->HTML5 introduces a new set of elements that allow you to divide up the parts of a page.
+> HTML5 introduces a new set of elements that allow you to divide up the parts of a page.
 The names of these elements indicate the kind of content you will find in them.
 They are still subject to change, but that has not stopped many web page authors using them already.
 >> **Headers & Footers:**
 The <header> and <footer>
 elements can be used for:
-●● The main header or footer
+* The main header or footer
 that appears at the top or
 bottom of every page on the
 site.
-●● A header or footer for an
+* A header or footer for an
 individual <article> or
-<section> within the page.
+< section > within the page.
 In this example, the <header>
 element used to contain the site name and the main navigation.